-Use a high quality barrel or rail lubricant such as TenPoint Crossbow Technologies Flight Rail / Trigger Lube (HCA-111) or Microlon's® Precision Oiler (HCA-11106) to increase arrow speed, reduce friction, and extend the life of your center serving.
-Its unique metal penetrating characteristics provide optimum lubrication without an oily or greasy film.

-To lubricate your flight rail, apply a drop of lube on each side of the rail, then spread the lube the length of the barrel with your finger.
+- Use a high quality barrel or rail lubricant such as TenPoint's Flight Rail and Trigger Lube (HCA-111) or Microlon's® Precision Oiler (HCA-11106) to increase arrow speed, reduce friction and extend the life of your center serving.
+Its unique metal penetrating characteristics provide optimum lubrication without an oily or greasy film. - To lubricate your flight rail, apply a drop of lube on each side of the rail, then spread the lube the length of the barrel with your finger.
 Applying the flight rail lubricant approximately every 75 to 100 shots, or Microlon's® Precision Oiler every 150 to 200 shots, should be adequate (photo 1).

-Note: Applying too much rail lube can break down your string serving.

-Also regularly apply a drop of lube to your wheels/cams and axles.
-Do not use heavy oil, grease or substances similar to petroleum jelly to lubricate your crossbow parts because they will attract dust and grit and will work their way into your trigger housing making it sluggish and perhaps inoperable in cold weather.
+Note: Applying too much rail lube can break down your string serving. - Also regularly apply a drop of lube to your wheels/cams and axles.
+Do not use heavy oil, grease or substances similar to petroleum jelly to lubricate your crossbow parts because they will attract dust and grit and will work their way into your trigger housing making it sluggish and perhaps inoperable in cold weather. - Periodically oil the Carbon Nitro RDX and Storm RDX cam bearings, especially after getting the crossbow wet.